paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-022-rights-of-way-and-other-easements-in-public-lands.md

 #### Short Title
 Sections 942–1 to 942–9 of this title are popularly known as the “Alaska Right of Way Act”.

-#### Savings Provision
+#### Repeal; Savings Provision
-Repeal by Pub.
-L. 94–579 insofar as applicable to the issuance of rights-of-way not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
+Section repealed by Pub.
+L. 94–579, title VII, § 706(a), Oct.
+21, 1976, 90 Stat.
+2793, effective on and after Oct.
+21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.
+Such repeal not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
 21, 1976, see section 701 of Pub.
 L. 94–579, set out as a note under [section 1701 of this title](./chapter-035-federal-land-policy-and-management.md#section-1701).

 #### Admission of Alaska as State
 Admission of Alaska into the Union was accomplished Jan.
 3, 1959, on issuance of Proc.
 No. 3269, Jan.
 3, 1959.
 24 F.R.
 81, 73 Stat. c16, as required by sections 1 and 8(c) of Pub.
 L. 85–508, July 7, 1958, 72 Stat.
 339, set out as notes preceding [section 21 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section21&num=0&edition=prelim), Territories and Insular Possessions.